jmizell/Filtering-Proxy-Example/readme.md

 A script is provided under data to easily train a new model.
 Just cd to data, and run python train.py.
 A new classifier, and vectorizor will be trained, and written to disk.

 The model's data can be updated by adding new samples in the positive, or negative folders.
 Entries should be one line in a text file, with the extension, txt.

+# Unit Test
+Unit tests are ran during the container build, if they fail, the build will fail.